CharlesRea/blazor-presentation/notes.md

 * It's got a real focus on performance - it uses a compact binary format, doesn't need to be parsed and interpreted by the browser, can be close to native speed.
 * Similarly to physical assembly languages, there's a corresponding text format
 * It's stack based - operations push and pop values on the stack
 * We can't access the DOM or browser APIs directly - have to go via JS interop.

 * It's designed to be something we can compile to
 * Lots of languages can compile to it - C, Rust
 * How do we get C# running on this?

-* There's been work by the Mono team for several years to get .NET running on Wasm
+* First need to pick a .NET runtime.
+THe mono team have been working on getting Mono running on Wasm for a while.
 * We might think we'll just compile our code directly down to WebAssembly
 * This AOT compilation is hard
   * Problems like file size, build speed